 This website provides a forum for researchers of Dalit literature.

-Funded by the Arts and Humanities Research Council (AHRC) in 2014-16, this research network is co-ordinated by Dr Nicole Thiara, lecturer in English at Nottingham Trent University’s School of Arts and Humanities, and Dr Judith Misrahi-Barak, lecturer in English at Université Paul-Valéry Montpellier, France.
+Funded by the Arts and Humanities Research Council (AHRC) in 2014-16, this research network is co-ordinated by Dr Nicole Thiara, lecturer in English at Nottingham Trent University’s School of Arts and Humanities, and Dr Judith Misrahi-Barak, Associate Professor in English at Université Paul-Valéry Montpellier, France.